RahanBenabid/Roadmap/README.md

 * **Number Guessing Game:** A classic number guessing game you can play in your terminal.
 Choose your difficulty and dive in.
 * **Unit Converter:** Unlike the other projects, this one has a UI, Convert various units like length, weight, volume, and more.
 * **Blogging Platform API:** A basic API for managing blog posts.
 Create, read, update, and delete posts.
+* **BroadCast Server:** A real-time chat application built using Express and Socket.io.
+Users can send and receive messages instantly in a shared chat room.
+The app has some clean, modern interface too.